Kazushige Sanda: Reception

-The concept of Sanda's character was well-received journalists from manga and anime due to the concept behind his character with ScreenRant finding the concept innovative for Santa Claus due to the notorious mix of action and comedy.
+The concept of Sanda's character was well-received by critics, with Screen Rant finding the Santa Claus concept innovative due to the notorious mix of action and comedy.
 Kō Aokage of Real Sound called Sanda a unique fantasy hero story that used the premise of a child transforming into Santa Claus to reflect on modern societal issues, such as low birth rates and excessive state control.
-Ridge Harripersad of CGMagazine initially found the protagonist stereotypical, Harripersad later considered the characterization appealing, drawing a parallel to Okarun from Dandadan.
-Comic Book Resources sees Sanda as a hilarious protagonist considering how tries to analyze Fuyumura's murder attempts as a young girl being actually shy.
-He sees the two leads similar to Okarun and Momo Ayase due to how ridiculously but dark they unleash the awakening of Santa Claus similar to how the Dandadan leads develop their own superpowers in the first episode and have to deal with them.
-Area Jugones was surprised by the idea of using Santa Claus as a lead, considering unique as well as visually distinctive as a result of how the visuals handle him.
+Ridge Harripersad of CGMagazine initially found the protagonist stereotypical but later considered the characterization appealing, drawing a parallel to Okarun from Dandadan.
+Comic Book Resources sees Sanda as a hilarious protagonist considering how he tries to analyze Fuyumura's murder attempts as a young girl being actually shy.
+He sees the two leads similar to Okarun and Momo Ayase due to how ridiculously but darkly Sanda unleashes the awakening of Santa Claus, similar to how the Dandadan leads develop their own superpowers in the first episode and have to deal with them.
+Area Jugones was surprised by the idea of using Santa Claus as a lead and found the visuals unique.

-"Bolts" from Anime News Network praised the handling of the lore and the Santa Claus character, but criticized Kazushige's tendency to overanalyze situations and Shiori for occasionally mistreating him despite her reliance on Santa Claus's power.
-Raquel Ramia of Akibahara Station commended the narrative for its themes of children leaving childhood behind, which resulted in significant character development for the main cast.
-She speculated about the potential for a love triangle despite its absence in early chapters, and praised the artwork for its fight scenes and detailed character expressions during dramatic moments.
-Anime Feminist found Sanda's characterization complex due to his desire to protect children and found that he is often the focus on fanservice due to Santa Claus being shown halfnaked but has a notably built body.
-Comic Book Resources was pleased with Sanda's characterization in the second episode due to his strong sense of justice that allows him to take responsibility of the children who appear to oppose him only to face the real antagonistic character Ooshibu.
-This made the writer find Sanda compelling as not only he faces Ooshibu but also forms a friendship with Amaya.
-UK Anime Network considered the character on classic take on the "kid becomes a superhero" trope.
+"Bolts" from Anime News Network praised the handling of the lore and the Santa Claus character but criticized Kazushige's tendency to overanalyze situations and Shiori for occasionally mistreating him despite her reliance on Santa Claus's power.
+Raquel Ramia of Akihabara Station commended the narrative for its themes of children leaving childhood behind, which resulted in significant character development for the main cast.
+She speculated about the potential for a love triangle despite its absence in early chapters and praised the artwork for its fight scenes and detailed character expressions during dramatic moments.
+Anime Feminist found Sanda's characterization complex due to his desire to protect children and found that he is often the focus of fanservice due to Santa Claus being shown half-naked but having a notably built body.
+Comic Book Resources was pleased with Sanda's characterization in the second episode due to his strong sense of justice that allows him to take responsibility for the children who appear to oppose him only to face the real antagonistic character, Ooshibu.
+This made the writer find Sanda compelling, as not only does he face Ooshibu but also forms a friendship with Amaya.
+UK Anime Network considered the character a classic take on the "kid becomes a superhero" trope.